nlp-compromise/compromise-plugin/README.md

 	'trex'        - Dinosaur, Animal, Noun, Singular
 */
 ```

+the cool thing about this process is that the pack() step can be as slow as we'd like.
+It can do all-sorts of laborious things up-front, to ensure the plugin can 'pop' back into uncompressed form very quickly.

 ### CLI
 if you prefer, you can integrate **compromise-plugin** into your workflow from the command-line: